j-chao/devops_workshops/README.md

 $ vagrant up
 ```

-This will start up an 3 virtual machines on your local machine:
+This will start up an 3 virtual machines on your local machine, on a private network:

 hostname  | private IP
 ---       | ---